LaunchCodeEducation/csharp-web-dev-curriculum/content/viewmodels/reading/viewmodels-intro/index.md

 To start with understanding why we may want to use a ViewModel, let’s refactor our code to use a model directly in our view.
 This will require some updates to our controllers and views.

-We will need to do the following:
+We need to do the following steps:
 1. Create our new ViewModel
 1. Update our Index Action Method
 1. Update the Index View